felixlu/awesome-stars/topics.md

 ## artificial-intelligence

-- [OpenDevin/OpenDevin](https://github.com/OpenDevin/OpenDevin) - 🐚 OpenDevin: Code Less, Make More
+- [All-Hands-AI/OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More
 - [aimagelab/dress-code](https://github.com/aimagelab/dress-code) - Dress Code: High-Resolution Multi-Category Virtual Try-On.
 ECCV 2022
 - [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.